Werewolf – Lycanthropy

 Earliest Accounts of Werewolves

 Some of the first accounts of werewolves come from Ancient Greek literature.
 Ovid, in the Metamorphoses, told of the Arcadian King, Lycaeon.
 King Lycaeon was visited by Zeus.
-Not believing him to be a true all-knowing god he decided to test Zeus by serving him human flesh in one of the many dishes served at a banquet in their honor.
+Not believing him to be a true all-knowing god, he decided to test Zeus by serving him human flesh in one of the many dishes served at a banquet in their honor.
 And not just any flesh — Lycaeon served up his own sons’ flesh.
 Yikes!
-His son Nyctimus was just one of 50, so I guess Lycaeon felt he had plenty more where that came from.
+His son Nyctimus was just one of 50, so I perhaps King Lycaeon felt he had plenty more where that came from.

 Well Know Werewolves